 Amanda and Ali, your duet love scene was beautiful.
 There was a balance between fervor, passion, violence, and exhaustion that perfectly encapsulated, for me, what sex can be.
 At one point, I believe Allie stated “We have something to say.”
 How did you two work this sensitive scene, and what do you both feel was the most important concept for you, personally, to explore and represent?

-Ali: This work is an exercise of therapy for me and I hope also for my fellow dancers and for audience members.
+Ali: This work is an exercise of therapy for me н and I hope also for my fellow dancers and for audience members.
 The duet scene in particular is different each time we come to it depending on where I am in my relationship with sexuality, my pleasure, and myself.
+Exploring your own sexuality is important, it can be seen as a form of therapy.
+It can also be seen as getting to know yourself on an intimate level.
+Enjoying toys from places like E-sensory is one way of achieving this, and it is what we are trying to accomplish.
 The duet is a safe space to explore concepts of consent, physical vulnerability and power, openness to/acceptance of surprise, as well as an opportunity to practice active listening and unapologetic enjoyment.
-Amanda has been such a generous partner in this never judging the choices I make in the movement accepting me, challenging me, and making her own daring choices as well.
+Amanda has been such a generous partner in this н never judging the choices I make in the movement н accepting me, challenging me, and making her own daring choices as well.

 Amanda: We originally created this duet after listing sixteen different words or actions on our own that came to mind when we thought of sex.
 It started out playful as we were just exploring the process of creating the movement, but over time our roles became more solidified based off our own personalities, our own experiences, and what Talia and Belinda can see from the outside.
 We spent another rehearsal narrating our duet on paper to understand it, and then worked individually to keep the conversation in flow, so that even though aspects of it were essentially ‘set’ we could still listen to one another and respond openly each time.
 Her role, or instinct, rather, is more aggressive and excited and mine more softer and curious, but there are opportunities all throughout where we can blend between those lines, sometimes I push her away but then maybe I bring her back and try to keep her up while she tried to back away.
 After talking about it more I think the most important concept to explore and represent is being there to hold space and listen to each other in the relationship.
 Relationships aren’t robotic and cannot be ‘rehearsed’ or predicted, therefore we can’t get in the habit of feeling comfortable or predictable in whatever expectation we have for the duet.
 Whatever we feel in that moment is valid and can be responded to whether or not we wanted it to be there.